This article was amended on 4 October 2024.

 Unique perspectives

-Research suggests neurodiverse individuals may have a natural inclination towards divergent thinking, which allows them to explore multiple solutions to a problem, think outside the box, and consider unconventional approaches.4,15,16 Their unique cognitive styles may help them to process information in non-traditional ways, leading to novel insights and creative problemsolving strategies.
+Research suggests neurodivergent individuals may have a natural inclination towards divergent thinking, which allows them to explore multiple solutions to a problem, think outside the box, and consider unconventional approaches.4,15,16 Their unique cognitive styles may help them to process information in non-traditional ways, leading to novel insights and creative problemsolving strategies.
 This can enable them to offer fresh perspectives and innovative solutions to clients' challenges, and tailor interventions to meet the unique needs of each client.2,12 Maria said: ‘I think that I have a naturally holistic and systems-thinking approach, and tend to reflect on the way that different factors fit together like a jigsaw which impacts on clients' wellbeing… I think this at times helps me to address underlying root causes.’

 Enhanced empathy and understanding

-Neurodiverse individuals may have a heightened sense of empathy and a deep understanding of the experiences of others, enabling them to connect with clients on a deeper level.7,11,17 Cope and Remington found that autistic people in the caring professions felt that increased empathy enabled them to engage and connect with others who were deemed somehow ‘different’ compared to societal norms.4.9
+Neurodivergent individuals may have a heightened sense of empathy and a deep understanding of the experiences of others, enabling them to connect with clients on a deeper level.7,11,17 Cope and Remington found that autistic people in the caring professions felt that increased empathy enabled them to engage and connect with others who were deemed somehow ‘different’ compared to societal norms.4.9

-Milton argues that this capacity to develop trusting relationships challenges the debunked myth that people with neurodiversity have less empathy, and suggests instead that shared interests can include emotional connection through common experiences of discrimination.11,18 Emma suggested that this can also have its problems: ‘In my opinion, because I live in such intensity, I’m overly tuned to the environment at times, which includes all the emotions of the people I am interacting with – even the unspoken emotions on their part.
+Milton argues that this capacity to develop trusting relationships challenges the debunked myth that neurodivergent people have less empathy, and suggests instead that shared interests can include emotional connection through common experiences of discrimination.11,18 Emma suggested that this can also have its problems: ‘In my opinion, because I live in such intensity, I’m overly tuned to the environment at times, which includes all the emotions of the people I am interacting with – even the unspoken emotions on their part.
 The result can be an emotional rollercoaster ride for me as I try to deal with all this bombardment of information in addition to their words.’

 Attention to detail